LCOGT/banzai/banzai/tests/site_e2e/README.md

 # Site Deployment E2E Tests

-End-to-end tests that verify the complete site deployment caching system works correctly.
+These are opt-in deployment tests for the site caching stack, not ordinary unit tests.
+They exercise a real Docker Compose site deployment, a simulated publication database, shared Redis/RabbitMQ dependencies, real archive downloads, and worker-driven reductions.

 ## What These Tests Verify